+Of relevance here is the position of Complainants that solar generation resource variability, as opposed to mechanical intermittence, is not an appropriate consideration for back-up power charge design.
 The company disagrees with this view, and we do as well.
-When a customer elects to install on-site generation and remain interconnected to the company's system, the customer will require back-up power service.
-Alabama Power must be prepared to provide that power whenever the customer's generation does not produce-including when that drop in production is the result of unscheduled outages such as those related to weather conditions (e.g., cloud cover) or mechanical failure.
+When a customer elects to install and interconnect on-site generation and require back-up power service, Alabama Power must be prepared to provide that power whenever the generation does not produce-including when that drop in production is the result of unscheduled outages such as cloud cover.
 The record before the Commission supports the company, and we find nothing in Order No. 69 or otherwise that would call for a contrary result.

-As Ms. Dean testified during the hearing, the back-up power charges recover the infrastructure costs the company incurs to hold capacity available and stand ready to serve customers with on-site interconnected generation, whenever they need it.
+As Ms. Dean testified during the hearing, the back-up power charges recover the infrastructure costs the company incurs to hold capacity available to serve customers with on-site interconnected generation whenever they need it, whether due to solar panel damage or because it's not a sunny day when it's was supposed to be sunny.
 Although not referenced by Ms. Dean, the Commission would note here the obligation imposed on utilities in our General Rules that they operate and maintain their entire plant and system in such condition as will enable them to furnish safe, adequate, and continuous service at all times.
 Also, the claim that variability is not appropriately factored into back-up power charge design is undermined by FERC's Order No. 69.
 As Ms. Dean explained in her reply testimony, the company's review and eventual inclusion of the EPRI study as support for its diversity conclusions was prompted by the direction in Order No. 69 that utilities might look to weather data and performance data relating to the coincidence of demands imposed by solar facilities and their need for back-up power.
 We find it difficult to believe that FERC would have suggested this approach if generator variability was not an appropriate consideration in the development of charges for back-up power service.

-We also reject the position of Complainants that Alabama Power should not have designed its back-up power charges based on its obligation to have capacity available and ready to meet the back-up power demands of its partial requirements customers.
+We also reject the position of Complainants that Alabama Power should not have designed its back-up power charges based on its having to have capacity available and ready to meet the back-up power demands of its partial requirements customers.
 As recited earlier, Complainants' witness Mr. Rábago implied that the federal regulations promulgated as part of Order No. 69 contemplate back-up power charges based on supply only, and not availability.
 While the regulation itself only uses the word supply, the underlying rulemaking takes a much broader view.
-Compare 18 C.F.R. § 292.101(b)(9) with Order No. 69, 45 Fed.
-Reg. at 12228 & 12229.
-Alabama Power correctly observes the relevant portions of the rulemaking, which clearly contemplate the recovery of costs by a utility associated with its holding capacity available for providing back-up power, if that utility would similarly assess these costs to non-generating customers.
-The evidence and information before this Commission confirms that Alabama Power similarly assesses such costs-not only to non-generating customers, but also to interconnected customers with installed generation who receive back-up power service under Part I.A. of Rate Rider RGB.
+Compare 18 C.F.R. § 292.101(b)(9) with Order No. 69, 45 Fed.Reg. at 12228 & 12229.
+Alabama

+Power correctly observes the relevant portions of the rulemaking, which clearly contemplate the recovery of costs by a utility associated with its holding capacity available for providing back-up power, if that utility would similarly assess these costs to non-generating customers.
+The evidence and information before this Commission confirm that Alabama Power similarly assesses such costs-not only to non-generating customers, but also to customers with installed interconnected generation who receive back-up power service under Part I.A of Rate Rider RGB.